Fun (Daniel Johnston album): Writing

 Johnston had written a majority of tracks at his piano between 1990 and 1994.
 The earliest traces of 'Fun' material date back to Johnston's March 14, 1990, live performances at SXSW, during which he premiered the songs "Silly Love" and "Love Wheel."
 This was during the writing of his previous album, Artistic Vice.
 In late 1992, Johnston performed a trio of live dates across Texas, the last of which, at the University of Houston, was recorded and released as Frankenstein Love in 1998.
 The setlist was largely made up of songs which would later appear on Fun, including "Mind Contorted", "Life in Vain", "Love Will See You Through", "Happy Time", "Crazy Love", "Rock 'n' Roll/EGA", and "Foxy Girl."

 Recording

-Beauvais was aware that Johnston's illness would make the album difficult to record, and so he hired Paul Leary to produce.
+Beauvais was aware that Johnston's illness would make the album difficult to record; as such,he hired Paul Leary to produce.
 Leary later noted that Johnston had trouble playing instruments at the time, leading to Leary providing much of the backing.
 According to Beauvais, Johnston was suffering with severe lithium tremors, and his hands were too unsteady to play piano.
-Johnston woulds showcase the basic chord progression of songs to Leary, who would then work on the instrumentation and guitar tracks in a local studio owned by Willie Nelson.
+Johnston would showcase the basic chord progression of songs to Leary, who would then work on the instrumentation and guitar tracks in a local studio owned by Willie Nelson.
 The vocals were overdubbed in Johnston's parents' garage, just outside Houston.